BAPTISM OF FIRE

 “Nah,” Ramos stepped forward, her eyes narrowed, her head tilted upward.
 “I think I see some smoke.”

 “Where?”
 I peered up at the structure again to find Ramos’ sightline.
 Sure enough, there was a column of light gray smoke coiling toward the sky from somewhere in the back of the building.
 “Tell me I’m not seeing things.
 That wasn’t there a minute ago, right?
 We all saw that?”

 A murmur of agreement rippled through our group.
-Chief O’Brien and Captain Patterson returned at a jog, exhaling loudly with the effort against the stifling air.
+Captain Patterson and Burke returned at a jog, exhaling loudly against the stifling air.

 Moretti and I locked eyes once Patterson turned his back, neither one of us daring to waste our breath on the string of complaints that would probably spill out over breakfast later when it was safe.
 A lot could be said in a well-placed scowl if you’d become used to the intent behind it after years of friendship and shared suffering.

 We got to work, all traces of the lighthearted atmosphere evaporating once we shouldered our SCBAs and put on our masks.
 Just the preparation for entering the building had me drenched in sweat again.
 I hoped we could knock this one down quickly.
 I already needed a shower and change of clothes.